dwaynethomas/frontend-nanodegree-arcade-game/README.md

 INSTRUCTIONS:

-* To run the game go to click on the index.html file (dowloads available at the repository: https://github.com/dwaynethomas/frontend-nanodegree-arcade-game)
+* To run the game in an internet browser, doubleclick on the index.html file in your file viewer.
+(downloads available at the repository: https://github.com/dwaynethomas/frontend-nanodegree-arcade-game)

 * Restart the game with a refresh of the browser.